Guppy aquariums require various additional equipment to recreate the natural habitat of these fish as closely as possible.

 Because of the way they operate, sponge filters are useless without an air pump, which forces water to be drawn through the foam sponge, trapping debris (uneaten food, decaying matter, etc.) inside.

-They can also be used as pre-filters when attached onto the intake of your filter tube.
-They can prevent clogging and small fry getting sucked into the intake.
+They can also be used as pre-filters when attached to the intake of your filter tube.
+They can prevent clogging and small fry from getting sucked into the intake.

-Air pumps may not be an indispensable equipment for many aquariums, but they’re certainly beneficial, especially when your fish require well oxygenated water or have a higher bio-load.
+Air pumps may not be indispensable equipment for many aquariums, but they’re certainly beneficial, especially when your fish require well-oxygenated water or have a higher bio-load.

 There are many types of air pumps and you have a lot of different choices when it comes to output, performance, installation and even price range.